-If you have a suspected or confirmed case of COVID-19 in your setting, you are advised to follow the Bolton specific Action Card
+If you have a confirmed case of COVID-19 in your setting, you are advised to follow the Bolton specific Action Card.

 The latest updates and changes to documents and guidance are listed at the top of the page.

 Follow this link to view the weekly provider update email.

 Please use the links below to access the weekly Public Health data information for all education settings: